New Rules About Pensions

 Pensions are much better on death than before.
 The Chancellor has reduced the tax from 55% to nil should you die before your 75th Birthday leaving a defined contribution pension pot.
 This good news applies to drawdown pension funds and residual annuity payments which are set up or converted and first accessed from 6 April 2015 and payable to an individual’s beneficiaries on death before 75.
 A nil rate already applied and still applies where the pension fund had not been touched.

-If you are over 75 and die leaving a pension pot then from April 2015 it will be added to your taxable income for that year and taxed accordingly.
+If you are over 75 and die leaving a pension pot then your beneficiaries will pay tax on any pension payments at their marginal rate of tax.
 For most people this will be a significant improvement on the previous 55% tax rate, making pensions a potentially important inheritance tax planning vehicle alongside its role in retirement planning.

 Please be careful....